petherin/architecturalkatas/hotdiggetydog/readme.md

 #### Provide Social Media Updates

-Use Facebook, Twitter, Instagram APIs to post things from within the app.
+Use Facebook, Twitter APIs to post things from within the app.

+Provide a page in the app where posts can be composed and sent.
+The social media service would receive these and send them to the selected social media sites.

+##### Facebook
+Set up a page for the hot dog business on Facebook that users can subscribe to.

+Facebook users who subscribe will see posts in the page.

+See `Sending Posts to Facebook Page` section below.

+##### Twitter/X

+Twitter users would follow the hot dog company account and see posts that could be posted from within the app.

+You can have personal or business accounts, think persona will suffice.

+See `Sending Posts to Twitter/X` section below.

 #### User Management and Authentication
 Some users are people selling hot dogs and taking payments.
 They can post on social media.